Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 ## Updates
 - I will add pictures when I have my Switch V1
 - I try to adapt the text as accurately as possible
+-
+# What you need

+- Nintendo Switch V1
+- microSD card (at least 64GB is recommended)
+- RCM Jig
+- USB-C cable
+- PC/laptop (or similar to edit data on an SD card)

 # SD card preparation